magomimmo/modern-cljs/doc/tutorial-19.md

 to the project's dependencies the [shoreleave-remote][5] and the [shoreleave-remote-ring][6] libs.

-As you saw in the above Ajax tutorial, when we added to our project the set of [shoreleave][7] libs, we were forced to use a non canonical versions of them because the `shoreleave-remote-ring` depended on a release of `tools.reader` which was no more compatible with the latest CLJS compiler releases.
+Because the `tools.reader` release (i.e. `"0.7.0"`) used by the
+`shoreleave-remote-ring` lib is not compatible with the latest CLJS rleeases (e.g. `"0.0-2014"` and `"0.0-2030"`), we were forced to use a non canonical set of the `shoreleave` libs which I published on `clojars` repository to be able to use a recent CLJS release (e.g. `"0.0-2030"`).

 But even if a lib does not create any issue in my projects, I always prefer to use libs which are up-to-date with the latest available release of the libs they depend on.

 If you take a look at the `project.clj` file of the [shoreleave-remote][5] and the [shoreleave-remote-ring][6], you'll